 First, NFP looks specifically at net changes in employment as jobs are created or subtracted in an economy in any given month.
 The term Non-Farm is used since farm / agricultural workers are not included in the employment count.
 The decision to not include agricultural jobs lies in these jobs being largely seasonal that could possibly produce small temporary shifts in labor reporting.
 For this reason certain government employees, private household employees and nonprofit organization are also not included in the count.
-Below we can see a composite of past NFP events through 2008.
-These numbers have been relatively stagnant over the past year, so traders often focus on small changes in NFP for direction, which often causes market volatility.
+Below we can see a composite of past NFP events for the last 5 trading years (2012-2017).
+As the image below displays, NFP figures are known to have significant swings.
+Traders often speculate on these changes in NFP figures, which often causes market volatility on the day of their release.
 Let’s look at a particle market example.

 As the most comprehensive employment number released in the United States, NFP numbers have been known to produce volatility in the Forex Market.
-Below we can see what occurred during last month’s NFP release on a EURJPY 5min chart.
-NFP was released at 8:30 am ET and the numbers came out in line with expectations at 114k.
-During this time the EURJPY spiked as much as 76 pips over the course of an hour.
-That is nearly 75% of the EUR During this fast movement traders have the opportunity to take advantage and trade the market volatility.
+Below we can see what occurred during last month’s NFP release on a USD/JPY 5min chart.
+NFP was released at 8:30 am ET and the numbers came out at 227k, significantlybetter than initial expectations of 180k.
+During this time the USD/JPYdeclined as much as 91 pips in the first 5 minutes of trading.Over the course of the next 2 hours, the USD/JPY eventually fell as much as 113 pips!

 Traditionally there are many ways of trading the news including breakouts , news fades, and trading market dips.
 Trading NFP can be an exciting and often profitable pursuit for traders willing to enter into a volatile market.
 Regardless of the strategy taken, it is always important to keep an eye on risk / reward levels while minimizing the use of leverage in case the event volatility moves the market against your trade.
-The next NFP announcement is set to take place this Friday November 2nd at 8:30 am New York time.
 With this in mind, traders should expect increased volatility and plan their strategy for the day accordingly.